cvoter/website-research-group/content/project/2019_LakeHydro/index.md

 How can we meaningfully describe and quantify water level fluctuations in lakes?

 ## Key Finding
-While the [Natural Flow Regime](https://doi.org/10.2307/1313099) and similar frameworks for streams provide a useful starting point for analyzing lake hydrology in an ecologically-relevant way, lakes require a unique analysis that accounts for key differences in their behavior, particularly the higher variability over the scale of decades.
+While the [Natural Flow Regime](https://doi.org/10.2307/1313099) and similar frameworks for streams provide a useful starting point for analyzing lake hydrology in an ecologically-relevant way, **lakes require a unique analysis** that accounts for key differences in their behavior, particularly the higher variability over the scale of decades.

 ## Status
-Initial explorations incorporated into the [Central Sands Lakes Study](project/2019_csls/) analyses.
-R-package and manuscript in preparation.
+Initial explorations **incorporated** into the [Central Sands Lakes Study](project/2019_csls/) analyses.
+R-package and manuscript **in preparation**.

 ## Funding
-Carolyn's role on the Central Sands Lakes Study was supported by a **Wisconsin Water Science-Policy Fellowship**.
-See a peer-reviewed publication and other presentations on this adaptable University-Agency collaboration below.
+- **Wisconsin Water Resources Institute** and **Wisconsin Department of Natural Resources**.
+Wisconsin Water Science-Policy Fellowship.
+Voter role: postdoctoral fellow.

 <br>